dnanestean/login-page/README.md

 - **Header Component**: Displays the application's title.
 - **Footer Component**: Displays a footer with a copyright notice.
 - **Auth Component**: Handles user authentication with a login and logout functionality.
+- **User Details Component**: Displays user details, including a profile image, name, and an option to show/hide the password.

 ## Getting Started